2020 Autumn Colours Spectacular Tour of Japan

 Group size: Maximum 8

-Transport: Extensive use of public transport (bullet train, express & commuter trains, ferry, bus and taxi)
+Transport: Extensive use of public transport (bullet train, express & commuter trains, ferry and coach), private minivan and taxi

 Accommodation: Local boutique-style accommodation (similar to 4-star) including Japanese inns